life-itself/developmentalspaces.org/content/The Monastic Academy.md

 ## Description

-MAPLE is a community of practitioners **exploring the intersection of AI and wisdom.** As the world becomes increasingly dominated by algorithms and data processing, we bring our practice into the heart of this critical planetary moment.
+The Monastic Academy is a community of practitioners **exploring the intersection of AI and wisdom.** As the world becomes increasingly dominated by algorithms and data processing, we bring our practice into the heart of this critical planetary moment.

 ## Vision